Reviewing Applications: PreventSA Incubator

 • Be able to be funded via a registered U.S. 501(c)3 or international charity

-• To help focus this round of funding, we are not looking for:
+• To help focus this round of funding, we were not looking for:

 • Solutions targeted only at sexual abuse committed digitally or remotely; this open call is focused on contact sexual assault and rape